 In 2005, Paul took a leave of absence from his job to serve as the first Chief of Staff to his State Senator and predecessor, working alongside the senator in fighting for the people of the Bristol & Norfolk District.

 In 2007, Paul was elected to the Foxborough Board of Selectmen, becoming one of the youngest selectmen in the town’s history.
 He served as Chairman of the Board in 2009.
 During his time on the board, Paul worked on issues of public safety and economic development.
-Deeply influenced by his own experience years before, Paul joined with his neighbors in Walpole and led the effort in Foxborough against a proposed power plant in the nearby community.
+Deeply influenced by his own experience years before, Paul joined with his neighbors in a bordering community and led the effort in Foxborough against a proposed power plant in the nearby community.

 In 2013, Paul served as the Labor Director for his longtime friend, Congressman Stephen F. Lynch’s campaign for the US Senate.